 Parents can access frequently asked questions about remote learning for more information.

-As we move toward online learning amid the COVID-19 pandemic, we ask parents to be conscious of the social protocols around various home learning platforms.
+During remote learning situations we ask parents to be conscious of the social protocols around various home learning platforms.
 It’s important parents remind their children that expected behaviours in the ‘virtual classroom’ are the same as those in the real world.

 This guide to Zoom for parents aims to help you maintain the wellbeing of your child while learning online.